 Students who are on Academic Probation and whose term achievements show substantial improvement but whose cumulative GPA is still just below a 2.00 and would be subject to Academic Dismissal, may instead be placed on Probation Continued status at the sole discretion of the Dean of Student Affairs and the Student Affairs Committee.
 Probation Continued status allows the student another term to achieve good standing.
-However, students on Probation Continued status who fail to achieve good standing within one term will face Academic Dismissal.
+However, students on Probation Continued status that fail to achieve good standing within one term will face Academic Dismissal.
 In highly specialized cases, Probation Continued may be extended for more than one term.

-Students on Probation Continued are encouraged to continue to be in contact with the Dean's Office in the Office of Student Affairs at student.affairs@uopeople.edu.
+Students on Probation Continued are encouraged to continue to be in contact with an Academic Advisor in Office of Student Affairs at advising@uopeople.edu.